Too Many Fridges? Find the Right One for You

 Bestseller

-Energy efficiency class indicates how much energy a fridge uses, impacting both environmental footprint and electricity bills.
-Choosing a high efficiency class can lead to significant savings and a more sustainable lifestyle.
+Energy efficiency class indicates how much energy a freestanding fridge consumes, affecting electricity bills and environmental impact.
+Selecting a high-efficiency model can lead to significant cost savings and a reduced carbon footprint over time.

 Popular options (you can select more than one)